Dawn Frances MacDougall Shannon

 November 21,1932- February 13, 2026

-Dawn is survived by four children: Stacey, husband Brian O'Rourke and their children Colin (predeceased), Devin, and Angus, Laurel, husband Mitchell Urda and their children Danica and Nicholas, Robert, wife Amy Shannon and their children Courtney and Taylor, Ted, wife Mary Shannon and their children Joe, Will, and Eliza.
+Dawn is survived by her four children: Stacey (Brian O'Rourke) and their children Colin (predeceased), Devin, and Angus, Laurel (Mitchell Urda) and their children Danica and Nicholas, Robert (Amy Shannon) and children Courtney and Taylor, Theodore (Mary Shannon) and their children Joe, Will, and Eliza.
 Dawn had four great grandchildren, Lily O'Rourke, Lumin and Maple Peron and Leon Walker.
-Dawn also leaves her two sisters Sandy Sullivan and Laurie Cronin, and 8 nieces and nephews.
-She also leaves her cousin Bobby and his wife Lorraine MacDougall.
+Dawn also leaves her two sisters Sandy Sullivan and Laurie Cronin, and eight nieces and nephews, along with her cousin Bobby MacDougall (Lorraine).

 Her laugh and smile lit up any room.
 She loved the beach, reading, talking, and learning.
-She loved traveling to her homeland of Scotland, particularly Obin and the MacDougall castle.
-She was certainly a world traveler with friends and family.
-She traveled to Russia, China, Egypt, Italy, Canada, and many various states of our nation, but loved her home state of Massachusetts.
-Born and bred here she certainly maintained the accent we all know too well.
-“Paaks and Recreation, ca- keys, nhapken, aggs, of cous” in translation: car keys, napkins, eggs, and of course.
+She loved traveling to Scotland, particularly Obin and the MacDougall castle.
+She was certainly a world traveler accompanied by many friends and family members.
+She traveled to Russia, China, Egypt, Italy, Canada, and many states of our nation, frequenting Florida and Maine.
+Dawn loved her home state of Massachusetts.
+Born here, she certainly maintained the accent we all know so well.
+"Paaks and Recreation, ca- keys, nhapken, aggs, of cous" in translation: car keys, napkins, eggs, and of course.

-Saint Mary's was always her safe place, her refuge, and the Church she will be celebrated in.
-Her life will be celebrated here in Shrewsbury, February 28th at 11am.
-In lieu of flowers, her wishes were to donate to Paralyzed Veterans of America or
+Saint Mary's was always her safe place and her refuge, and she attended several masses a week.
+Her life will be celebrated at Saint Mary's Church in Shrewsbury, Saturday, February 28, 2026 at 11 A.M. and in lieu of flowers her wishes were to donate to:

 Saint Jude Children's Research Hospital.